MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/ISL32bit.md

 ## Compilation and Installation

-To compile ISL 32-bit, run the following commands:
+To compile ISL 32-bit, run the following command:

 ```bash
 make
 ```

-Finally, to install ISL 32-bit into the cross-tools tree, run the following commands:
+Finally, to install ISL 32-bit into the build tree, run the following commands:

 ```bash
 make DESTDIR=$PWD/DESTDIR install